Umuzi-org/ACN-syllabus/content/projects/nodejs/file-io/_index.md

 ## Instructions for reviewer

-- The `fs` module is readily available in Node.js, so there wont be any need to have node_modules in the repo.

 - Please make sure that the save method saves the data in lower case and that whitespace is replaced by an underscore.
+This is the only accepted format.

 - The use of string literals is highly encouraged for the save method.
+It's good if a recruit uses them

-- The load function should print/consol.log the visitor data. ensure that the visitor data is not returned instead.
+- The load function should print/console.log the visitor data. ensure that the visitor data is not returned instead.

 - Edge cases should be catered for.
 We should make sure that the load function takes in the proper data type.

-- Use Mocks and spies when testing this project - since you will be interacting with the file system.
+- Use Mocks and spies if/when testing this project - since you will be interacting with the file system.